Penang Food Guide – 40 Street Food To Try in 2023

 Penang Hokkien Mee, or as KLites call it, Hae Mee (Prawn Noodles), is a spicy shrimp and pork noodle soup.

-Some stalls have a mix of “Lor” starchy gravy and “Th’ng” Prawn broth.
-Some vinegared garlicky paste to add to your bowl of noodles for more oomph.
+Some stalls have a mix of “Lor” starchy gravy and “Th’ng” Prawn broth—some vinegared garlicky paste to add to your bowl of noodles for more oomph.

 Recommended Stalls: